-The Ground Scan mode is your primary function.
-This is the mode where you are going to find the targets and locate areas of disturbed soils.
-When something is buried, then whoever buried it had to dig a hole.
-Look for the disturbance in the soil first.
-If a hole was created at 1.5 m ($4\frac{1}{2}$ feet) deep, after a couple of seasons the hole will appear to be over 2m (6 ft) in diameter at the surface.
-Start with a scan that has an impulse approximately every 30 cm - 60 cm (1 foot to 2 feet)
+The Ground Scan mode is a primary function.
+The mode allows to find targets and locate areas of disturbed soils.
+When something is buried, the person who buried the object had to dig a hole.
+Hence, look for the disturbance in the soil at first.
+If a hole was dug 1.5 m (4.5 ft) deep, after a couple of years the hole will appear to be about 2 m (6 ft) in diameter at the surface.
+Start with a scan that has an impulse approximately every 30 to 60 cm (1 to 2 ft) forward and to the sides.
+Do not go too detailed on the first scans until you have a possible anomaly.
+Look for the holes: Usually, if you do not detect holes, you could be looking at mineralization.

-Illustration 7.1: Ground Scan
+Figure 7.1: Ground Scan